Announcing the Tadej Pogačar Cancer Research Foundation

 – It has been established exercise can reduce risk of cancers, but the mechanisms by which exercise can improve cancer outcomes and be used as a therapeutic needs further study.
 Individualized prescription of exercise may be of great importance to achieve the ideal benefits as a therapeutic component in cancer patients and survivors.

-Learn more about our area of research:
+Learn more about cancer research:

 Why the Tour de France could be useful for cancer research